siggy4711/getting_cleaning_data/codebook.md

 *std(): Standard deviation*
 *plus some more which are not relevant*

-The featurenames from the HAR study are slightly adjusted, for better usuability in R, "()" is removed and "-" is replaced by "_", eg tBodyAcc-mean()-X is changed to "tBodyAcc_mean_X".
+The featurenames from the HAR study are slightly adjusted, for better usuability in R, "()" is removed and "-" is replaced by "\_", eg tBodyAcc-mean()-X is changed to  tBodyAcc\_mean\_X.
+Further "avg_" is prefixed for the featurename to indicate that the delivered value is an average.
 No further adjustment is done to keep the names as close as possible to the original names who are already descriptive.

-Examples, from the featurenames of "uci_har_get_clean_summary.csv"
+Examples, from the featurenames of "uci\_har\_get\_clean\_summary.csv"
-tBodyAcc_mean_X: t prefix means time domain, BodyAcc is acceleration body part, mean is the estimated mean from the signals(over a small time period), X is the X-axis
+"avg\_tBodyAcc\_mean\_X": avg for average, t prefix(after avg\_) means time domain, BodyAcc is acceleration body part, mean is the estimated mean from the signals(over a small time period), X is the X-axis
-fBodyAcc_std_Y: f prefix means frequency domain, BodyAcc is acceleration body part, std is the estimated standard deviation from the signals(over a small time period), Y is the Y-axis
+avg\_fBodyAcc\_std\_Y: avg for average,f prefix(after avg\_) means frequency domain, BodyAcc is acceleration body part, std is the estimated standard deviation from the signals(over a small time period), Y is the Y-axis

 Note: the semantics for features containing fBodyBody in the name are not given, probably one body too much.
 Nonetheless these featurenames are kept as is.